GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
+> ### Code is expensive to change, but design is cheaper to change, and requirements are even cheaper to change.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts